Titan, PC Jeweller shares rise up to 4% on import duty cut for unpolished diamonds

-Shares of jewellery firms rose nearly 4% today after FM Nirmala Sitharaman proposed a reduction of import duty on unpolished diamonds to 5%.
+Shares of jewellery firms rose nearly 4% today after FM Nirmala Sitharaman proposed a reduction of import duty on unpolished diamonds to 5% in her Budget speech.

 Shares of leading jewellery maker Titan Company touched an intraday high of Rs 2,416.75, rising 2.37% on BSE.
 Titan Company stock trades higher than 5 day, 100 day and 200 day moving averages but lower than 20 day and 50 day moving averages.